Oxbridge Interview Preparation Guide

 One-to-One Interviews: These are often topic-specific, with one interviewer.

-Multiple Interviews: The majority of applicants will have multiple sets of interviews at either or both universities.
+Multiple Interviews: The majority of applicants will have multiple sets of interviews.

 Preparation Strategies for Oxbridge Interviews